 While the only permanent solution is to visit your dentist and schedule their removal, it is not always something that one can do immediately.
 Below are some at home tips that may help alleviate the wisdom teeth pain while awaiting removal from a dentist.

 Ibuprofen is an over the counter pain relieving medication that should help temporarily reduce pain.
 Ibuprofen will reduce inflammation, or swelling, therefore relieving the throbbing sensation frequently experienced.
 It is a temporary aid and should not be used long term.

 Please be sure to read and follow packaging instructions for dosing recommendations.
 It is important to consult a primary care physician or pharmacist before taking any medication.

 Apply an Ice Pack

-Wrap a towel around a store-bought ice-pack, small bag of ice, or even a bag of frozen vegetables and apply to the affected area for 15-20 minute intervals every few hours.
+Wrap a towel around a store-bought ice-pack, small bag of ice, or even a bag of frozen vegetables and apply to the affected area for 15-20 minute intervals every few hours can help alleviate wisdom teeth pain.
 Applying ice will reduce swelling around the wisdom tooth.
 Ice can also have a numbing effect which should help reduce pain.

 To avoid cold-related injuries ice should not be applied directly on the skin and should not be left on for too long.